goldstack/goldstack/docs/goldstack/about/index.md

 ### Unlimited customizability

-We all know that there is usually a trade off in platforms that help us get something done quickly; such as when using Firebase: It is very easy to develop and deploy a simple application.
+We all know that there is usually a trade off in platforms that help us get something done quickly such as when using Firebase.
+It is very easy to develop and deploy a simple application.
 However, it is often difficult to adapt the initial simple project to our specific needs.
 Goldstack is based on the premise that there should not a be a limit to what you can do with your project.
 Some of the elements that enable this are:

 - Infrastructure can be adapted to your needs utilizing the full power of Terraform
 - Core functionality is defined as easy to change source code in the project
-- Any 'magic' dependencies we add to your project are available as open source and open for you to modify as required
+- Any dependencies we add to your project are available as open source and open for you to modify as required

 ### Modularity first